nimadarbandi/nimadarbandi.github.io/_pages/about.md

 ## Selected Publications
 - *Artificial Intelligence Breakthroughs in Early Diagnosis and Precision Treatment of Breast Cancer: A Multimethod Study* (2024)
-- *Advancements in AI for Breast Cancer Diagnosis: A Systematic Review Update* (2025)
+- *Foundation Models as Data Engines:Label-Efficient Learning in Modern Computer Vision* (2026)
 - *Evolutionary Computing Applications and Trends from 2010 to 2025: A Brief Review* (2025)

 *(See the Publications page for the full list.)*